 Upon arriving at New York, there is such a variety of glamping rentals in Upstate New York that you may want to extend this leg of the trip a few extra days.
 Have your pick—or choose two!—between a lovely yurt, a cozy cottage, a stay on an organic farm, and a luxury tent in the Adirondacks.

 Upstate New York is made up of a number of well-known cities, such as Albany, Buffalo, Niagara Falls, Rochester, and Syracuse, but there’s much to be said for the region’s small towns and remote, natural areas, too.
-Don’t miss seeing the Adirondack Mountains, the Erie Canal, the Finger Lakes, Fort Ticonderoga, Lake George, and Lake Placid, to name but a few.
+Don’t miss seeing the Adirondack Mountains, the Erie Canal, the Finger Lakes, Fort Ticonderoga, Lake Placid, and enjoying a Lake George vacation to name but a few.

 Visit historical sites in stunning Pennsylvania